Amazon EC2 C6g Instances

 Best price performance for compute-intensive workloads in Amazon EC2

 Amazon EC2 C6g instances are powered by Arm-based AWS Graviton2 processors.
-They deliver up to 40% better price performance over current generation C5 instances1 and are ideal for running advanced compute-intensive workloads.
+They deliver up to 40% better price performance over current generation C5 instances and are ideal for running advanced compute-intensive workloads.
 This includes workloads such as high performance computing (HPC), batch processing, ad serving, video encoding, gaming, scientific modelling, distributed analytics, and CPU-based machine learning inference.
-Developers can also use these instances to build Arm-based applications natively in the cloud, eliminating the need for cross-compilation and emulation, and improving time to market.

-C6g instances are also available with local NVMe-based SSD block-level storage option (C6gd) for applications that need high-speed, low latency local storage.
+C6g instances are available with local NVMe-based SSD block-level storage option (C6gd) for applications that need high-speed, low latency local storage.
+C6g instances with 100 Gbps networking and Elastic Fabric Adapter (EFA) support, called the C6gn instances, will be available soon for applications that need higher networking throughput, such as high performance computing (HPC), network appliance, real-time video communication, and data analytics.

 Best price performance for compute-intensive workloads